Updated: Aug 11

 We always hear about the Tour du Mont Blanc being one of the most beautiful trails, but what exactly is it?
 Today, we’re gonna give you a few FastFacts on the TMB!

-The Tour du Mont Blanc is a 170-kilometer trek around the Mont Blanc Massif and crosses through 3 countries: France, Italy and Switzerland.
+The Tour du Mont Blanc (otherwise known as TMB) is a 170-kilometer trek around the Mont Blanc Massif and crosses through 3 countries: France, Italy and Switzerland.
 The Mont Blanc Massif is a mountain range in the European Alps and is located mostly in France and Italy but also partially overlaps into Switzerland.

 The Tour du Mont Blanc is a long-distance hiking trail, taking multiple days to complete.
 It circles the Mont Blanc massif and can begin from multiple starting points.
 There is no fixed route to follow, since the trails form a massive network that encompasses Mont Blanc and its surrounding areas, and the “official” route changes over the years.
 However, there are certain locations that are commonly used as starting points, namely: Les Houches, Chamonix or Les Contamines,Montjoie in France; Courmayeur in Italy; or Champex in Switzerland